-Revolutionary glass pavilion structure at Apple’s new headquarters, comprising a glass drum 41 metres in diameter elegantly supporting a carbon fibre roof.
+Revolutionary glass pavilion structure at Apple’s new headquarters, comprising a glass drum 41m in diameter elegantly supporting a carbon fibre roof.

 Apple is renowned as a pioneer of technology, so it’s fitting that the new landmark venue for Apple’s product launches should be designed using pioneering structural technology.
 The entry pavilion to the Steve Jobs Theater includes several features that have never been seen before on a structure of this scale.

-The structural systems were designed so that the conduits, sprinkler pipes, data, audio and security systems needed in the roof could be accommodated in the 30 millimetre joints between the glass panels.
+The structural systems were designed so that the conduits, sprinkler pipes, data, audio and security systems needed in the roof could be accommodated in the 30mm joints between the glass panels.

 As Cupertino is in a highly seismic zone, the structural criteria are particularly challenging given the properties of glass – its inherent brittleness requires detailed analysis to fully justify safe design.
 We have employed several strategies to protect against seismic activity.
 The curved glass panels are fixed at their base with structural silicone into a steel channel that transfers the energy of an earthquake.
 Steel plates are engineered to deform before the glass breaks, safeguarding the integrity and robustness of the overall structure.